espiriki/Final_Project_IE342H/README.md

-# Projeto_final_IE342H
+# Final_Project_IE342H
-Código final da matéria de medições acústicas
+Code of the final project of the Acoustic Measurements Course